romeOz/docker-mysql/README.md

 `MYSQL_PASS`: Set a specific password for the admin account.

-`REPLICATION_PORT`: Set a specific replication port for the master instance (default '3306').

-`REPLICATION_USER`: Set a specific replication username for the master instance (default 'replica').

-`REPLICATION_PASS`: Set a specific replication password for the master instance (default 'replica').
+`MYSQL_MODE`: Set a specific mode.
+Takes on the values `master`, `slave` or `backup`.

 `MYSQL_BACKUP_DIR`: Set a specific backup directory (default '/tmp/backup').

 `MYSQL_BACKUP_FILENAME`: Set a specific filename backup (default 'backup.last.bz2').

-`MYSQL_IMPORT`: Defines one or more SQL scripts/dumps separated by spaces to initialize the database.
-Note that the scripts must be inside the container, so you may need to mount them.
-You can specify as `default` that is equivalent to the `/tmp/backup/backup.last.bz2`

 `MYSQL_CHECK`: Defines one SQL script/dump to initialize the database.
 Note that the dump must be inside the container, so you may need to mount them.
 You can specify as `default` that is equivalent to the `/tmp/backup/backup.last.bz2`

-`MYSQL_MODE`: Set a specific mode.
-Takes on the values `master`, `slave` or `backup`.
+`MYSQL_RESTORE`: Defines one or more SQL scripts/dumps separated by spaces to initialize the database.
+Note that the scripts must be inside the container, so you may need to mount them.
+You can specify as `default` that is equivalent to the `/tmp/backup/backup.last.bz2`

 `MYSQL_ROTATE_BACKUP`: Determines whether to use the rotation of backups (default "true").

+`REPLICATION_PORT`: Set a specific replication port for the master instance (default '3306').

+`REPLICATION_USER`: Set a specific replication username for the master instance (default 'replica').

+`REPLICATION_PASS`: Set a specific replication password for the master instance (default 'replica').

 Logging
 -------------------